Year 2 Teaching Team

 If you would like to support your child’s learning at home, here are some things you can do:

-- Write at home – it can be about anything.
+- Write at home – it could be about anything!
 The more short pieces your child can write, the better writer they will become.

 - Encourage random acts of kindness.
 This could be anything from using manners, to writing a card to a grandparent.

 - Ensuring that your child is getting an appropriate amount of sleep each night.
 It is recommended that children between ages 6-11 get at least 10 hours of sleep each night to ensure that they are alert, engaged and ready to learn each morning.